dinespoulsen/CV/README.md

 ### Problem solving

 I bring a lot of commercial experience after having worked in one of Scandinavia's largest energy companies.
 I have held several different analysis roles where I had to produce material in often very technical areas.
 In my role as a commercial gas operator I had to work in a fast paced environment where errors would have an immediate impact on the bottom line.
 Working with gas markets you are exposed to a very technical discipline and I often had to come up with creative solutions to new problems.
-I like that I can apply my analytical mindset to coding and at the same time showcase my create side.

 ### Communication